Educational science with a focus on inclusion-oriented diagnostics

 Image: Timo Lüke

-Platform data is certainly not the most important thing, but it at least provides an approximation of the reception of one's own research.
-So it's also a good opportunity to take a quick look: Timo Lüke's publications have now been read more than 50,000 times on the scientific social network ResearchGate.
+Platform data certainly isn’t the most important thing, but it does at least provide an indication of how one’s research is being received.
+That’s why it’s a good opportunity to take a quick look: Timo Lüke’s publications have now been viewed more than 50,000 times on the academic social network ResearchGate.
 The ResearchGate Interest Score currently stands at over 1,100.
-The fact that so many reads have come together is the result of the great projects that are supported by all team members in the department.
-Even if such figures should be taken with a pinch of salt, they show that research in the field of inclusion-oriented diagnostics is attracting considerable interest.
+The fact that so many reads have been accumulated is the result of the outstanding projects carried out by all team members in our field.
+Even though such metrics should be taken with a grain of salt, they do demonstrate that research in the field of inclusion-oriented diagnostics is generating considerable interest.

-Or to put it another way: you shouldn't put too much stock in these figures, but we would still like to take a moment to congratulate ourselves on 50,000 reads.
+Or to put it another way: We shouldn’t read too much into these numbers, but we’d still like to take a moment to celebrate over 50,000 views.

 team retreat 2026